Disinfectant: Production

-Healthcare Settings
+Healthcare settings

 There is evidence that exposure to cleaning and disinfectant products can cause acute health effects on healthcare workers.
 Observed effects include eye irritation and watery eyes, headaches, dizziness, throat irritation and wheezing, skin irritation, and work-related asthma.
 Most of these have a low severity.
 Some chemicals in cleaning and disinfectants that have been associated with health impacts include chlorine, ammonia,[2] ethanolamine, 2-butoxyethanol, quaternary ammonium compounds (QACs), and bleach.

 The adverse health impacts of disinfectants are still not well studied, which makes it difficult to develop guidelines for use in healthcare settings that take mind of potential effects.
-There is also little information about how effective and safe alternative cleaning technology, so-called “green cleaning,” is.
+There is also little information about how effective and safe alternative cleaning technology, so-called "green cleaning," is.
 New guidelines would need to maintain high hygiene standards and prevent healthcare-associated infections.

-Professional Cleaning and Commercial Use
+Professional cleaning and commercial use

 Professional and Industrial cleaners, despite being essential in maintaining hygiene and safety are one of the understudied occupational groups.
 Continuous exposure to cleaning agents containing ethanolamine, chloramine-T, and Quaternary Ammonium Compounds (QACs) was found to cause Occupational Asthma (OA) in cleaners.
 QAC was also found to be involved in developing antimicrobial resistance.
 Symptoms reported were dyspnea, cough, and wheezing.
 Females had more risk of acquiring OA due to higher exposures both at home and work.
 Exposures happen through dermal contact, hand-to-mouth, and inhalation of aerosolized quats.
 Researchers suggest continuous use of Personal Protective Equipment (PPE), periodic medical examinations, and guidelines on how to handle chemicals.

 Dermal, respiratory, immune, reproductive, and developmental effects of exposure are investigated but there is a currently limited scope of this study.
 Other concerns found were its impact on wastewater management, soil, and food especially in dissolved concentrations.
 In the United States, the Environmental Protection Agency (EPA), and Food and Drug Administration (FDA) regulate QACs depending on their intended purposes.
 Stricter regulations and policies are warranted for safer use and search for alternatives to limit exposures.